cmlicata/fish_life/README.md

        - ![sequelpro import csv mapping example part 1](images/import_species_file_csv_mapping_p1.png)

-   - Now, configure your CSV mapping (i.e. which fields/columns you would like to import and which ones you would rather not).
+   - Now, configure your CSV mapping (i.e. which fields/columns you would like to import and which ones you would rather not).  **NOTE: Unlike the rest of the tables, this insert template does not contain a column for `spec_id`, therefore, [sequelpro](https://sequelpro.com) will automatically set and increment the [primary key](https://www.w3schools.com/sql/sql_primarykey.asp) `spec_id`**

        - ![sequelpro import csv mapping example part 2](images/import_species_file_csv_mapping_p2.png)